gusztavvargadr/packer/README.md

 $ .\ci.ps1 build w16s-iis-hyperv-sysprep
 ```

-The build will take somewhat longer, but the result will be exactly the same as for the VirtualBox chained builds.
+The build will take somewhat longer, but the result will contain exactly the same components as for the VirtualBox chained builds.

 [Chaining builds further]: #chaining-builds-further

 ### Cleaning up

-Though the `build` and `artifacts` folders are excluded by default from the repository, they can consume significant disk space.
+Though the `build` folders are excluded by default from the repository, they can consume significant disk space.
 You can manually delete the folders, but the build script provides support for this as well:

 ```
 $ .\ci.ps1 clean w16s-iis-virtualbox-sysprep